 Our greatest regret is that we didn’t do this when we lived in New York.
 We would have learned about some amazing places that we never would have tried otherwise (we were West Siders).
 For those accustomed to ethic foods, the tour provides a level of complexity that a connoisseur would appreciate.
 However, novices will appreciate how accessible the guide makes unusual foods.
-This New York food tour is a great way to expand your palate!
+This foodie tour is a great way to expand your palate!

-Highlights from the New York Food Tour
+New York Food Tour Highlights

 Alleva Dairy, 188 Grand Street